 In practice, that means that broad terms such as "divorce lawyer" are out of reach unless you are planning a huge investment in content and SEO.
 Instead, you need to target narrower searches.

 If you market your firm as a local law firm, ranking well in local searches such as "divorce lawyer Norwich" are of paramount importance.
-So use location keywords and get links from local directories.
+So use location keywords and get links from local directories (see Local SEO, below).
 At a minimum, your website should make it clear where your offices are and what practice areas you cover.

 Likewise, you'll also certainly want content for every named lawyer that a potential client might search for, so these pages rank top for those searches.

 Adding related information – for example, guidance on particular aspects of divorce – will help.
 You have a better chance of ranking highly for more narrowly focused searches.
 At the same time, search engines give a higher ranking to websites that appear helpful and authoritative.

 Try out the sort of searches you think you might like to optimise for.
 Which websites are at the top of the rankings?
 What content do they provide?
 How does this content get promoted through social media and links from other websites?
 How hard will it be to compete?